-I wont go for a Brazilian until after labour now, I think I would give my obstetrician a heart attack – either that or hubby might feel inclined to take him out when he’s looking down there.
 So given it has been such a positive experience for me, I just might attempt the Brazilian a few months after the birth… but that’s a story for another day… and another time slot!

 Kelly Winder is a birth attendant (aka doula), the creator of BellyBelly and mum to three beautiful children.
 Follow Kelly on Google+ and become a fan of BellyBelly on Facebook.
 BellyBelly is also on Twitter.
 Please note that all of my suggestions and advice are of a generalised nature only and are not intended to replace advice from a qualified professional.
 BellyBelly.com.au – The Thinking Woman’s Website For Conception, Pregnancy, Birth and Baby.

 - “Help!
 I Drank Alcohol Before I Found Out I Was Pregnant!”

 - 10 Big Pregnancy Blunders You Should Avoid

 - 10 Things Your Mother Didn’t Tell You About Pregnancy